lextm/jekyll-theme-chirpy/_posts/2008-8-18-moving-from-delphi-hours-to-delphi-org.md

 I take it as a sign there are no more Delphi Hours episodes.
 Sad.
 But this time, I am happy that I can subscribe to the podcast easily in iTunes.

 How to subscribe?
-Simply launch your iTunes, open iTunes Store, and search for “Delphi”.
+Simply launch your iTunes, open iTunes Store, and search for "Delphi".
 <!--more-->